Samsung/tizen-docs/docs/application/native/guides/app-management/sticker.md

 - Retrieving the sticker information

-  You can [retrieve sticker information](#retrieve_sticker), which includes URI, keyword, group name, and so on.
+  You can [retrieve the sticker information](#retrieve_sticker), which includes URI, keyword, group name, and so on.

 **Figure: Sticker Mechanism**